settdy/photo-sorter/README.md

 - Keep original image name (In cases of duplicate file names, a number will be added after the name)
 - Rename your images in "YYYYMMDD_NAME" format

+Move or Copy
+- Move your original images
+- Copy your images and move them

 Example result: